polterguy/fine-tune-hyperlambda/README.md

   - Add an explicit SMTP server configuration.
 I will populate its values!
   - Turn it into a multi part message and attach /README.md
   - Change it such that the caller can define what file to attach as [filename]
+  - Create a switch on filename extension and associate the correct MIME type with the attachment
 * Write an endpoint taking age and name, and responding with a personal greeting
 * Select contacts records from my ERP database.
   - Wrap it into an endpoint and returns contacts.